Skip to content

 18. How long does it take to see results from automation?

 For phone answering AI: within the first week.
 You'll see answered calls that would have gone to voicemail, and booked appointments from after-hours callers.
 For appointment reminders: within the first month.
 No-show rates typically drop measurably within four to six weeks of consistent automated reminders.
 For recall and reactivation: 60 to 90 days.
 Reactivation campaigns need time to cycle through your inactive patient list and for those patients to actually schedule and show up.
 For marketing automation: three to six months for meaningful SEO and content marketing results; faster for email and paid campaigns.
-Set expectations by tool type, not as a blanket timeline.

 19. How do I get my team on board with automation?